-The directory shows 10 cards at a time, you can use the drop-down selector to filter for a specific category (use the scroll bar for smoother scrolling), or search for a category.
+This is a static, legacy directory shows 10 cards at a time, but will not be updated beyond September 2020.
+You can use the drop-down selector to filter for a specific category (use the scroll bar for smoother scrolling), or search for a category.

 You can click on a name or picture to visit the website and on a phone number to dial it on your mobile, Face Time or other telephony app.
 You can also clik on the Bio and Notes links for more information.